 A comparison between the scaling tests done with Quantum ESPRESSO installed by EasyBuild and the one installed with standard procedure is also shown in Fig. 14.
 The standard installation version uses intel 13.0.1, MKL 11.0.1, openmpi 1.8.1 and ScaLAPACK 2.0.2.
-The relative performance levels are close up to 512 cores, while the EasyBuild
+The relative performance levels are close up to 512 cores, while the EasyBuild with large problem size.

 Figure 11: Quantum ESPRESSO code.
 Strong scaling test with small problem size.
-Speed-up of nk=8 is relative to nk=1 Figure 12: Quantum ESPRESSO code.
-Strong scaling test with large problem size.
+Speed-up of nk=8 is relative to Figure 12: Quantum ESPRESSO code.
+Strong scaling test nk=1 version had much better scalability for the test when using Ncore=1024.
+In the EasyBuild case, we are using a different compiler, optimisations, MPI version (1.10.4) and math libraries; and the Quantum Espresso dependencies are tuned externally to the package itself.